Germany: Nationwide warning test fails in some places

 “We wanted to issue the warning only at one place, but several did it simultaneously, and that overloaded the system,” Unger added.

-The agency said it did not want to comment further on the problems so it wasn’t immediately clear in how many places across the country the siren didn’t go off properly or how many users were affected by the delay of the push alerts.
+The agency said it did not want to comment further on the problems so it wasn’t immediately clear in how many places across the country sirens didn’t go off properly or how many users were affected by the delay of the push alerts.

 The German Interior Ministry said later that a “technical problem” caused the failure and would be investigated “comprehensively.”

-However, there were also places were the alarm worked.
+However, there were also places where the alarm worked.
 In Potsdam and Cottbus in eastern Germany and in Cologne in the west of the country sirens could be heard; in nearby Leverkusen, some sirens went off, but not all, the daily Rheinische Post newspaper reported.

 One reason sirens failed to sound in many communities appeared to be the devices no longer existed, German news agency dpa reported.